Weather Update: Monday Morning's Forecast - March 2nd, 2020 - WDEF

+Heavy rainfall will return for late Monday night into early Tuesday morning with even more mild temperatures with a morning low in the low 50s.
+Monday/Tuesday’s rain should bring 1”-1.5” of rain to the Tennessee Valley.
+Some areas could pick up a little bit more.

-Tuesday’s high will be warm near 70 degrees and a few showers into the afternoon.
+Tuesday’s high will be much warmer as highs will be near 70 degrees and a few showers into the afternoon.
 Wednesday and Thursday will continue with few showers and mostly cloudy skies with mild temperatures.

 Looks like we’ll dry out by Thursday afternoon for the weekend!